hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

   </div>
 </div>

 Once the frames were defined, I used a lighter language model (GPT-4.1-mini) to **annotate** a few thousand text segments according to those categories.
 These labelled examples then served to **train** a BERT-based classifier (IndoBERT in this case) that could scale the analysis to the full corpus.
-In the final step, each chunk was **classified** according to the likelihood of each frame and then aggregated by article, year, or outlet, weighting by text length to estimate how much attention each framing received over time.
+In the final step, each chunk was **classified** according to the likelihood of each frame and then aggregated by article, year, or outlet, weighting by text length and article to estimate how much attention each framing received over time.

 The results are shown in the figure below.
 Transport emissions dominate coverage reflecting Jakarta's heavy traffic and vehicle-related pollution discourse.
 Natural and meteorological factors come next.